 Ahhh…Spring time.
 The weather has finally warmed up.
 The birds are singing and the kids want to get outside.
 I bet they want to do something fun too right?
 I have an idea for you that is a fun experience that is sure to delight them and teach them about kindness and spreading joy.

 What you need:

-Rocks – preferably smooth large enough to write one word or a message
+Rocks – preferably smooth and large enough to write one word or a message

-Nail polish, paint or sharpies – Just depending on what you want to do.
+Nail polish, paint, or sharpies – Just depends on what you want to do.
 I am no stickler for rules when it comes to crafts.
-I am more about what do we have so I don’t have to go buy anything.
+I am more about what we have on hand so I don’t have to go buy anything.

 Optional: Clear coat

 Step one: Have the kids go pick out some rocks.
 Tell them they should be smooth on one side.
 This task gets them outside in the fresh air.
 Give them a basket or something to collect them in.

 Step two: Have the kids clean and dry the rocks.
 This makes for a better painting surface and it is actually a fun activity for them to do.
 The rocks are not breakable so any age can participate.
 The rocks should be small enough that no one will get hurt.
 You can always find one or two as an example for them.